 On the west coast of Thailand, the Andaman Sea, the monsoon rains are between May and October and swimming in the sea at this time can be hazardous, look out for warnings against bathing.
 This can be a good time for trekking in the north, although some tails may be muddy and difficult.
 This is not a bad time for travelling in Thailand, it is not too hot and the showers do not last for too long.

-Thailand has two distinct climates: a tropical savanna climate in the northern part of the country and a tropical monsoon climate in the south and southeast.
-There are three seasons: the so-called "cool" season (November to February) with temperatures between 21 and 30 degrees, the hot season (March to the end of May) with average temperatures around 30 degrees and the rainy season (June to October) in which Sunshine alternated with short, heavy rain showers.
-The thermometer still remains at 32 degrees.
-(In the shade!)
+Thailand has two distinct climates: tropical savanna climate in the northern part of the country and a tropical monsoon climate in the south and southeast.
+There are three seasons: the so-called "cool" season (November to February) with day-time temperatures between 21 and 30 degrees, the hot season (March to the end of May) with average temperatures around 38-40° C degrees and the rainy season (June to October) in which sunshine alternates with short, heavy rain showers.
+Temperatures are in the mid-30s C.

-The water temperatures are a maximum of 5 degrees lower.
-For families with schoolchildren - who have to "experience" Thailand in August - swimming in the monsoon season is only safe on Koh Samui, Koh Phangan and Koh Tao.
-The most pleasant climate especially for the elderly is between November and February.
-Thus, this is also the best travel time Thailand.
+Sea temperatures are a maximum of 5° C degrees lower.
+For families with schoolchildren who must come to Thailand in July/August - swimming during the rainy season is only safe on Koh Samui, Koh Phangan and Koh Tao.

 The "green season" from early June to late October.
-The rainy season can vary from region to region.
-In the Andaman Sea, most of the precipitation comes down from September to November, in the Gulf of Siam from October to December.
-Mostly it rains in the afternoon for one to two hours very strong, then the sun is shining again and the short cooling is quickly forgotten.
-Especially for nature lovers Thailand is recommended for the rainy season, because now everywhere lush vegetation prevails and all over Thailand in the lush green shines.
+The rainy season varies slightly regionally.
+On the Andaman Sea, side most of the rain comes in September to October, in the Gulf of Siam it is from October to December.
+Mostly it rains heavily in the afternoon for up to an hour and then the sun is shining again.
+For nature lovers especially, the rainy season is recommended because everywhere lush vegetation flourishes all over Thailand in every conceivable shade of green.